 off the track imageoff the track imageoff the track image

-charlie huston writes. mostly novels and TV and sometimes comic books and recently a scripted original podcas.
-12 of his novels have been published and a new one called CATCHPENNY is on the way. he's currently writing a spec TV pilot called ARCADIA for Tomorrow Studios. his daughter calls it HOT CRIMINAL ISLAND, which is super on the nose. he's also developing a feature based on his first novel CAUGHT STEALING. his books are mostly about people who find themselves in too deep with stolen money or drugs or vampires or spies or the unknowable dangers of the future. he likes that kind of stuff. his TV work is similar. he's developed shows about cleaning up after dead bodies and penal colonies in space and more vampires and dirty cops for HBO, FX, HBO Max, Sony, and FOX. his original scripted podcast about haunted cassette tapes is being developed for Audible.
+huston's books are mostly about people who find themselves in too deep with stolen money or drugs or vampires or spies or the unknowable dangers of the future. they like that kind of stuff. their TV work is similar. huston has developed shows about cleaning up after dead bodies and penal colonies in space and more vampires and dirty cops for HBO, FX, Max, Sony, and FOX.

-the rumors about him? something about him running medical supplies to separatists and how he hid the stuff under bottles of slivovitz wrapped in straw so the border guards would take the plum brandy and never looked deeper? that and the other rumor about a ritual gone wrong. something like he tried to bind an efrieeti to the motor of a 69 Cougar to make a supernatural super charger, but then he mispronounced the third to last syllable of the incantation and got turned into a yellow house finch, and he'll stay that way until he achieves true self knowledge and opens his third eye? both of those rumors may seem like plausible stories to people who know charlie, but they are largely false. another rumor says he just wandered off with a notebook and a ballpoint pen and an old paperback with a creased spine. he had a sandwich and some potato chips and a can of 7-Up. said he'd be home later. that one has a lot of truth in it.
+the rumors about huston? something about them running medical supplies to separatists and how they hid the stuff under bottles of slivovitz wrapped in straw so the border guards would take the plum brandy and never looked deeper? that and the other rumor about a ritual gone wrong. something like they tried to bind an efrieeti to the motor of a 69 Cougar to make a supernatural super charger, but then they mispronounced the third to last syllable of the incantation and got turned into a yellow house finch, and they'll stay that way until they achieves true self knowledge and open their third eye? both of those rumors may seem like plausible stories to people who know charlie, but they are largely false. another rumor says charlie just wandered off with a notebook and a ballpoint pen and an old paperback with a creased spine. they had a sandwich and some potato chips and a can of 7-Up. said they'd be home later. that one has a lot of truth in it.

-"you can find things if you look for them," someone said he said. "you can find things. look for them," someone said he said. someone. said he said. "find things, someone." he said, "someone find things."
+"you can find things if you look for them," someone said they said. "you can find things. look for them," someone said they said. someone. said they said. "find things, someone." they said, "someone find things."

 Hi, I'm Charlie Huston.
 I do sometimes refer to myself in the third person, but only when I feel alienated from myself.
 It's not you, it's me.